NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation: Introduction

 Motivated by this, researchers have proposed end-to-end neural models to map raw measurements to location corrections directly \cite{kanhere2022improving, mohanty2023learning,zhao2024improving}, as illustrated in \autoref{fig:e2e_learning}b.
 Nevertheless, replacing well-established physical or geometric priors with purely neural models turns them into black boxes with limited interpretability.
 In addition, their positioning accuracy is tightly constrained by the quality of the initial location estimates, to which the corrections are applied, making them susceptible to degraded performance in challenging areas \cite{mohanty2023learning,10506762}, as exemplified by the set transformer in \autoref{fig:motivation}.

 Can we {\bfseries integrate} the two learning paradigms (shown in \autoref{fig:e2e_learning}a and 2b) to {\bfseries harness the powerful regression capabilities of neural networks while preserving our interpretable knowledge of GNSS localization?} The key ingredient to enable such an end-to-end learning framework should be a differentiable positioning engine, as illustrated in \autoref{fig:e2e_learning}c.
-This engine leverages the outputs from upstream neural models to compute locations while backpropagating gradients from the final positioning task to refine the neural models.
-This structured learning paradigm, widely adopted in fields such as robotics \cite{10313083, yang2023iplanner, wang2025IL}, autonomous driving \cite{10154577}, and 3D vision \cite{10.1007/978-3-030-58452-8_24, chen2022epro}, has recently been extended to GNSS positioning \cite{xu2023differentiable,10706359,xu2024autow,hu2025pyrtklib}.
-Among the most relevant studies, E2E-PrNet and \verb|pyrtklib| train upstream neural network to predict pseudorange errors through a differentiable Weighted Least Squares (WLS) localization engine \cite{10706359,hu2025pyrtklib}.
+This engine leverages outputs from an upstream neural model to compute locations while backpropagating gradients from final positioning tasks to refine the upstream neural model.
+This structured learning paradigm, widely adopted in fields such as robotics \cite{10313083, Yang-RSS-23, wang2025IL}, autonomous driving \cite{10154577}, and 3D vision \cite{10.1007/978-3-030-58452-8_24, chen2022epro}, has recently been extended to GNSS positioning \cite{xu2023differentiable,10706359,xu2024autow,hu2025pyrtklib}.
+Among the most relevant studies, E2E-PrNet and \verb|pyrtklib| train upstream neural networks to predict pseudorange errors through a differentiable Weighted Least Squares (WLS) localization engine \cite{10706359,hu2025pyrtklib}.
 While these methods improve positioning in rural \cite{10706359} or lightly urban areas \cite{hu2025pyrtklib}, they struggle in deep urban environments, as shown in \autoref{fig:motivation}.
 The main reason is that the WLS engine lacks robustness to the severe noise present in such settings, where multipath and NLOS propagation typically cause low carrier-to-noise density ratios ($C/N_0$) \cite{weng2023localization}.
 Furthermore, these methods rely solely on fully labeled 3D location data, limiting their practical deployment since obtaining accurate ground-truth locations is both challenging and costly \cite{fu2020android}.

 These challenges raise a key question: {\bfseries can we build a neural ranging error correction framework trained end-to-end on the final location-related loss, while remaining robust to noise and capable of exploiting unlabeled data?} To address this, we propose a novel Neural Ranging Correction (NeRC) framework.
 NeRC is trained through differentiable moving horizon location estimation, offering robustness to noise, particularly in urban environments.
 Moreover, as blessings of end-to-end learning, we further enable training with 2D location data to relax the strict requirement for 3D location labels, and incorporate map-based supervision to unleash the power of unlabeled data.
 Our main contributions are: